evelyh/pick-the-ink/README.md

 ### *Roles and functionalities of Users*
  - As a regular user, they can
-     - find artists by applying their favoured conditions (e.g. styles, locations, availablity)
+     - find artists by applying their favoured conditions (e.g. styles, locations, availability)
-     - book appointment with artists
+     - book appointments with artists
      - modify their bookings
      - follow a user (mostly artists as they regularly update new tattoo works)
-     - Edit their profile, including profile picture, favorate tattoo styles, phone number, email, username.... etc.
+     - Edit their profile, including profile picture, favourite tattoo styles, phone number, email, username, etc.
- - As a artist user, they have all regular user functionalities and can also
+ - As an artist user, they have all regular user functionalities and can also
-     - upload their tattoo artworks, edit the artworks they have post
+     - upload their tattoo artworks, edit the artworks they have posted
-     - customize their availability for users to book appointment on
+     - customize their availability for users to book an appointment on
-     - provide their current working locations (as most artist regularly work as guest artists in different places)
+     - provide their current working locations (as most artists regularly work as guest artists in different places)
      - provide their specialized art styles

 ## Website pages
   - `https://www.pickink.herokuapp.com`

 ### *Explore* `/ & /explore`
-- Landing home page where allows users to browse artists and their selected work based on the filters including artists' locations, available dates, and styles they chose.
+- Landing home page that allows users to browse artists and their selected work based on the filters including artists' locations, available dates, and styles they chose.
 - Among the results, you can go to the artists' profile pages by clicking their username.

 ### *Sign Up* `/signup`